 There are several factors that govern a DRaaS strategy: RTO and RPO goals, storage (IOPS and storage account), capacity planning, network bandwidth, network reconfiguration, and daily change rate.

-Microsoft-provided tools Azure Site Recovery Capacity Planner and Azure Site Recovery Deployment Planner can help you analyze your source environment and compute requirements for the target environment.
+Azure Site Recovery Deployment Planner can help you analyze your source environment for VMware and Hyper-V environments and plan for capacity and scale in the target Azure environment.

 2. Prepare and Configure